Neoj1sec142/Personal_Recipe/README.md

 ***
 #### Credits:
 * Shout out to the GA repos that come in clutch when I'm in panic mode because I forgot what I was doing or I got stuck.
+And Jermeys new repo he created to help with the axois calls.

+#### Directions:
+* To create a recipe you have to click the submit button twice
+* To delete you need to copy the id from the recipes page and paste it into the input bar at the top then click the submitt button
+* All of the recipes can be viewed on the recieps page
+* The task page still needs a little work, the post is set up but for some reason  its not reading the data
+* Still need to find the correct way to set up the update route front&back